Halsey's If I Can't Have Love, I Want Power Film Is Heading to HBO Max — Here's How to Watch

-After the neon watercolor madness of Manic, Halsey is embracing a completely new era of art in her fourth studio album, If I Can't Have Love, I Want Power.
-Abbreviated as IICHLIWP, the new album — produced by Trent Reznor and Atticus Ross — is an examination of pregnancy and childbirth, which makes it fitting that the cover art, taken by Luca Garrido, depicts the mom-to-be as a combination of "the Madonna and the Wh*re," challenging the idea that women must be perceived as either saintly virgins or sexual deviants.
-On July 7, Halsey unveiled the stunning Renaissance-style artwork, which shows her seated on a gilded throne with a baby on her lap, at the Metropolitan Museum of Art in NYC.
-If the gorgeous cover art is any indication of what to expect from her new album, we're ready to listen.
-Find out everything we know about Halsey's upcoming album ahead.
+After the neon watercolor wildness of Manic, Halsey embraced a completely new era of art with her fourth studio album, If I Can't Have Love, I Want Power.
+Abbreviated as IICHLIWP, the new album — produced by Trent Reznor and Atticus Ross — is an examination of pregnancy and childbirth, which makes it fitting that the cover art, taken by Luca Garrido, depicts the singer as a combination of "the Madonna and the Wh*re," challenging the idea that women must be perceived as either saintly virgins or sexual deviants.